Monkey see…. Monkey do… Stop Sending ‘Just Anyone’ networking!

 When we lose sight of the substitute programme’s purpose, it falls apart.
 There are two common scenarios where a substitute is actively not valuable:

 1. The Serial Sub/Permanent Visitor: This is the person who subs for almost every member in the group but magically can’t commit to joining.
 They are a permanent visitor, often taking advantage of your chapter just to pitch their own business without bringing any reciprocal value.
 When members rely on the same one or two people, it creates a culture of mediocrity.
 We are choosing the easy way out (avoiding an absence) over setting a high standard for value.
-Worse still is when a group appoints an unexpected visitor as a substitute just to save a member from an absence—this sets a dangerous precedent.
+Worse still is when a group appoints an unexpected visitor as a substitute just to save a member from an absence which sets a dangerous precedent.

-2. The Member from Another Group: This person is a bad substitute because they can’t fulfill either of the two value-adding criteria: They can’t join (they are already a member elsewhere) and They are unlikely to refer business (they have their own group with members in those same professions).
+2. The Member from Another Group: This person is a bad substitute because they can’t fulfil either of the two value-adding criteria: They can’t join (they are already a member elsewhere) and They are unlikely to refer business (they have their own group with members in those same professions).

 You are the most valuable resource to your fellow members.
 Only you have trained for weeks and years on how to find them referrals.
 A substitute is far less likely to effectively help your fellow members because they lack the relationship, the training, and the trust level that you have.
 You need to shift your thought process: How can you help fellow members if you’re not there?